hyperledger-archives/indy-agent/test-suite/README.md

 Logical grouping of functionality or "features" help to concisely state the capabilities of an agent.
 Tests in the Test Suite are grouped as "features" in python modules (`my_feature.py` is a python module).
-Metadata about these features as well as information crucial to test discovery and selection are stored in `tests.toml`.
-Below is an example of what the `tests.toml` file might look like:
+Metadata about these features as well as information crucial to test discovery and selection are stored in `features.toml`.
+Below is an example of what the `features.toml` file might look like:

 ```toml
 [[feature]]